stonix26/stonix26/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-HumanIQ
-- 🌱 I’m currently learning ...
-ReactJS & Svelte
-- 👯 I’m looking to collaborate on ...
-React & Svelte
-- 🤔 I’m looking for help with ...
-AWS
+- 🔭 I’m currently looking for a job specially related in front-end engineering
-- 💬 Ask me about ...
-Anything
+- 🌱 I’m an experienced web developer for more than 4 years
 - 📫 How to reach me: ... <stonix26@gmail.com>
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I am a developer 😄
+I'm a funny guy.. hehe 😄